Giswater/giswater_qgis_plugin/dbmodel/readme.txt

 		tablect.sql
 		trg.sql
 5) I18N
+	To modify the original definition is forbbiden. keep the original defition but put a comment there 'definiton updated on 3.x.xxxx'
 	It's specific case of dml
 	Use below files located on EN/ES/CA/PT folders ud.sql
 		ws.sql
 		utils.sql
 6) API:
-	Same case of ud/ws without ws/ud folders
+	Same as ud/ws projects but without ws/ud folders
-	No ws/ud folders means that no specific ws/ud sql file will be located on API folder In case of specific API table/view/function use update files of ws or ud to work with
+	No ws/ud folders means that no specific ws/ud sql file will be located on API folder In case of specific ws/ud API table/view/function use update files of ws/ud to work with

 7) OTHER PROJECT TYPES
 	If you are looking to use Giswater sql project creation and update structure of specific project